 For newbie and hands-off investors, robo-advisors are one of the best ways to handle your investments.
 They’re enticing with low fees, friendly user interfaces, and minimal work on your part.
+If you’re exhausted about making investment decisions, let the robots take over.

 If you’re just getting into investing and want to explore all your options, you’ll want to know what a robo-advisor is and if getting one is the right fit for you.